Tesla tops quarterly sales forecast

-Tesla sold more than 25,000 vehicles in the first quarter, a record that beat analysts' forecasts, the electric carmaker said Sunday.
+Washington (AFP) - Tesla sold more than 25,000 vehicles in the first quarter, a record that beat analysts' forecasts, the electric carmaker said on Sunday.

 The Palo Alto, California-based carmaker saw deliveries bounce back by 69 percent compared to a rough first quarter in 2016.
 Tesla produced 25,418 vehicles, a bit above its prior record in the third quarter of 2016.